johnnyreilly/structured-data-seo-and-react/README.md

 ![screenshot of JSON-LD section transformed into a JavaScript Object Literal](images/single-structured-data-as-JSON.png)

-If you look at the `headline` property above you'll see it is `"Best ever chocolate brownies recipe"` and that matches up with headline displayed in the search results.
-Now we have a sense of what the various search engines are using as they categorise the page, and we understand exactly what is powering the carousel in the Google search results.
+If we look at the `headline` property above we can see it is `"Best ever chocolate brownies recipe"` and that matches up with headline that was displayed in the search results.
+This gives us a sense of what the various search engines are using as they categorise the page, and we understand exactly what is powering the carousel in the Google search results.

-Incidentally, there's a special name for this "carousel"; it i a "rich result".
-A rich result is a search result singled out for special treatment when displaying results.
+Incidentally, there's a special name for this "carousel"; it is a "rich result".
+A rich result is a search result singled out for special treatment when it is displayed.
 Google provide a [Rich Results Test tool](https://search.google.com/test/rich-results) which allows you to validate if a site provides structured data which is eligible to be featured in rich results.
 We'll make use of this later.

 ## Adding structured data to a website